CraigglesO/lycheeJS/guides/ECMASCRIPT.md

 - Definition Closures (Generational GC example)

-# Code Guide for lycheeJS Developers
+# ECMAScript Guide for lycheeJS Developers

 ## Introduction

 In lycheeJS, we use ES5 (JavaScript or ECMAScript version 5) as the code language.
-This guide aims to be a shorthand lookup guide for developers worrying about how to solve problems in ES5.
+This guide aims to be a shorthand lookup guide for developers worrying about how to solve problems in ES5 or ES6.

-It can also be seen as a sort of cheat sheet that tells you what different features are and affect inside the VM (Virtual Machine).
+It can also be seen as a sort of cheat sheet that tells you what different features are and how they affect the VM (Virtual Machine).

 There are several reasons (from isomorphic and feature-detection standpoint) that won't allow us to easily switch completely to ES6.